Moduli problems for operadic algebras: Change of operads

 We then have the following homotopy coherent upgrade of Lemma \ref{lem:naturality}: \begin{proposition} There is a natural transformation of functors

 whose value at a weakly Koszul twisting morphism $\phi\colon\CC\drt\PP$ is given by

-\end{proposition} Note that the functors $\Alg$ and $\Alg^\mm{dual}$ send weak equivalences between twisting morphisms to equivalences of $\infty$-categories (Corollary \ref{cor:quasiiso gives equivalence}), and hence descend to functors on the $\infty$-categorical localizations (cf.\ the discussion preceding Definition \ref{def:Pbar}).
+\end{proposition} Note that the functors $\Alg$ and $\Alg^\mm{dual}$ send weak equivalences between twisting morphisms to equivalences of $\infty$-categories (Corollary \ref{cor:quasiiso gives equivalence}), and hence descend to functors on the $\infty$-categorical localizations.
 By Remark \ref{rem:koszul=operads}, we therefore obtain the following: \begin{corollary} Let $\cat{Op}_{\base}$ be the $\infty$-category of (augmented) $\base$-operads.
 Then there is a natural transformation of functors